nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 `MESSAGE_CONSTRAINTS` and `final static string` `VALIDATION_REGEX`.

 #### Design Considerations
 - Net Worth accepts a Net Worth object that has an immutable value.
-This follows ____ principle
 - Net Worth is a compulsory field.
 A user will only engage with a client if they know their net worth.
 - Net Worth `VALIDATION_REGEX` ensures that clients of more than 1000 dollars is engaged and the currency is standardise to be in dollars